-On-duty - A member's status during the period when he/she is actually engaged in the performance of his/her assigned duties.
+On-duty - A member's status during the period when their is actually engaged in the performance of their assigned duties.

 Order - A written or verbal instruction issued by a superior.

 POST - The California Commission on Peace Officer Standards and Training.